openmaptiles/openmaptiles-tools/README.md

 ## Usage

 You need either just Docker or Python 3 installed on your system.
 You also need Docker-compose for testing.
-If running without Docker, some of the scripts require `graphviz` and `sqlite3` dependencies.
+If running without Docker, see below for the list of additional tools and libraries.

 #### Usage with Docker